GHeinzelmann/BAT.py/README.md

 # More information

-A paper explaining the whole BAT.py theoretical aspects and calculation procedure is currently under review [9], and can be found on the link https://www.biorxiv.org/content/10.1101/2020.04.15.043240v1.
+A paper explaining the whole BAT.py theoretical aspects and calculation procedure is available in Ref [9].
 For more information you can contact the author directly:

 Germano Heinzelmann <br/>
 Departamento de Física, Universidade Federal de Santa Catarina <br/>